yoglo/gatsby-starter-netlify-cms/src/pages/team/index.md

 heading: Men's first team
 description: >-
-  Glasgow handball club men's first team is composed of players of all levels and experience coming from many different country all over the world.
+  Glasgow handball club men's first team is composed of players of all levels and experience coming from many different countries all over the world.
 We are always happy to welcome new people, experienced or beginners alike.
 See our "About" page to contact us.
 intro: